koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_20_img_1.md

+# The image 1 in slide 20 of lecture 5 contains:
 The image is a diagram titled "Figure 9.5 Periodic system."
 It is a line graph illustrating inventory levels over time.

 1. **Axes and Labels**: